mrlesmithjr/terraform-builder/docs/02_configuration/guide.md

           # Define virtual switches to create
           # If false, they will just be skipped
           # Only works with hosts that are created
+          # Still need to add subnet info associated with port_groups to allow
+          # static IP assignments as we do with existing networks
           virtual_switches:
             example-switch:
               create: true